olavurmortensen/pedgraph/README.md

-# PedGraph -- Multilayer network database for pedigree analysis [WIP]
+# PedGraph -- Multilayer networks for pedigree analysis [WIP]

 [![Travis CI build](https://api.travis-ci.org/olavurmortensen/pedgraph.svg?branch=master&status=passed)](https://travis-ci.org/github/olavurmortensen/pedgraph) [![Docker build](https://img.shields.io/badge/Docker%20build-Available-informational)](https://hub.docker.com/repository/docker/olavurmortensen/pedgraph)

 **NOTE:** This project is a work in progress.

 PedGraph is a data management and analysis tool for genealogical data.
 It uses a [graph database](https://neo4j.com/developer/graph-database/) represent information about individuals and their relationships.
-Using a graph database allows us to make arbitrarily complex queries, like *give me all pairs of individuals whose most recent common ancestor was born after 1800*, or *for each founder find all descendants born after 1940 and return the count*.
+Using a graph database allows us to make arbitrarily complex queries about relationships and individuals simultaneously.
+For example, provided you have birth year and phenotype information available, you could ask question like these:

+* *Give me all pairs of individuals whose most recent common ancestor was born after 1800*
+* *For each founder count the descendants affected by cystic fibrosis*

+The database queries in general take the form of `(child)-[:is_child]-(parent)`, you could for example query `(descendant {ind: "1")-[:is_child*]-(ancestor:Founder)` to find all ancestors of individual `"1"` who are founders.

 PedGraph is implemented in Python3, and uses the [Neo4j](https://neo4j.com/) database.
+To use PedGraph you need to install it from source and be able to connect to a Neo4j database.

 ## Install